 Graduation means when an S/M/WBE firm graduates from the County's EBO Program because it has met the criteria for graduation as set forth in the County's PPM.
 A firm's graduation from participation as an S/M/WBE firm in the EBO Program does not permanently affect its eligibility to be recertified and to participate in the County's EBO program as an S/M/WBE.
 Graduated S/M/WBE firms shall be eligible to apply for S/M/WBE certification following the expiration of the two-year period immediately following graduation.
-Such application for S/M/WBE certification shall be granted only on condition that the graduated S/M/WBE firm's annual revenues have fallen below the small business size standards for the relevant industry as reflected in the PPM for two (2) consecutive years following the initial post-graduation period.
+Such application for S/M/WBE certification shall be granted only on condition that the graduated S/M/WBE firm presents documentation as required by the Office of EBO that establishes that the S/M/WBE firm's annual revenues have fallen below the small business size standards for the relevant industry as reflected in the PPM for two (2) consecutive years following the initial post-graduation period.